+4.7.1 Opening the Video Wall Designer

-4.2.1 Superchannels-based Video Walls
+Superchannel Video Walls

-For Superchannels-based video walls, the video wall designer is accessible from within the video wall in the profile.
+For Superchannel video walls, the video wall designer is accessible from within the video wall in the profile.
 It is important to understand that a video wall layout (a set of presets) is represented by a Viz Artist scene.
 The video wall designer in this case represents all the presets inside the scene.

-• Note: One difference from the previous behavior (using Dynamic Channels) is that pressing Save now writes the complete scene back to the Graphic Hub and it's necessary to refresh the renderer.
+A Note: One difference from the previous behavior (using Dynamic Channels) is that pressing Save now writes the complete scene back to the Graphic Hub and it's necessary to refresh the renderer.